91ahmed/nodeQR/README.md

 - [Delete](#delete)

 ### Features
-* Support MysqL and PostgreSQL.
+**Supports MySQL and PostgreSQL:**
+The query builder is fully compatible with both MySQL and PostgreSQL databases, offering seamless integration for your projects.

+**Comprehensive SQL Coverage:**
-* Provide diverse methods to cover the majority of SQL statements.
+Equipped with a variety of methods to handle the majority of SQL statements, simplifying complex operations and reducing boilerplate code.

-* Invoke methods in chaining style to make them readable and concise.
+**Chaining Style for Readability:**
+Methods are designed to be chainable, allowing you to write concise and easily readable queries.

+**Built-in Security Measures:**
-* Use placeholders and filters for query values to prevent SQL Injection.
+Utilizes placeholders and value filters to prevent SQL injection, ensuring your application remains secure and robust.

 ### Install via npm
 ``` bash